Norilsk Nickel: History

+In April 2024, the United States and the United Kingdom announced a ban on imports of Russian aluminum, copper, and nickel.
+Due to sanctions, Norilsk Nickel planned to move some of its copper smelting to China and establish a joint venture with a Chinese company.
+Finished copper products would be sold as Chinese products to avoid Western sanctions.
+China is Norilsk Nickel's largest export market since 2023.
+Nickel is a critical metal in electric vehicle batteries, and palladium is critical element in catalytic converters, a component in natural gas vehicles.
+This plan was motivated not only by circumventing Western sanctions, but also China's significantly less stringent environmental standards than those in Russia.

 Operations

 Nornickel is Russia's largest non-ferrous metallurgy company and one of the 10 largest private enterprises in the country.

 In 2019, the company produced 229,000 tonnes of nickel, 499,000 tonnes of copper, 2.9 million ounces of palladium, and 0.7 million ounces of platinum.